Niatsuna/master-thesis/notes/comparison.md

 **Real Infrastructure Protocols:**
 - MockFog 2.0 (all protocols supported by underlying infrastructure)

-> **Insight**: Protocol abstraction and customization are necessary for diverse application support
+> **Insight**: Protocol abstraction and customization are necessary for diverse application support.

 ---